Thermal energy: Macroscopic thermal energy

 In addition to the microscopic kinetic energies of its molecules, the internal energy of a body includes chemical energy belonging to distinct molecules, and the global joint potential energy involved in the interactions between molecules and suchlike.
 Thermal energy may be viewed as contributing to internal energy or to enthalpy.

 Chemical internal energy

 The internal energy of a body can change in a process in which chemical potential energy is converted into non-chemical energy.
 In such a process, the thermodynamic system can change its internal energy by doing work on its surroundings, or by gaining or losing energy as heat.
 It is not quite lucid to merely say that "the converted chemical potential energy has simply become internal energy".
-It is, however, sometimes convenient to say that "the chemical potential energy has been converted into thermal energy".
+It is, however, sometimes convenient to say, "the chemical potential energy has been converted into thermal energy".
 This is expressed in ordinary traditional language by talking of 'heat of reaction'.